Kitware/paraviewweb/documentation/content/docs/build_yours.md

 ## Example of a custom application `Dockerfile`

-As an example, let's look at the `Dockerfile` for the `demo` container provided in this repository (`tools/docker/demo/Dockerfile`).
-The goal of the `demo` application is to host four different demonstration applications, all reachable from a single static html front page.
-When the user clicks on one of the demonstration application icons, the appropriate application python process will be started, and connection information will be returned to the client so it can connect to that particular application and the user can begin interacting with it.
+As an example, let's look at the `Dockerfile` for the `visualizer` container provided in this repository (`tools/docker/visualizer/Dockerfile`).
+The goal of the `visualizer` application is to host the ParaViewWeb Visualizer application.

 ```
 ARG BASE_IMAGE=kitware/paraviewweb:pvw-v5.6.0-egl
 FROM ${BASE_IMAGE}

-# Copy welcome site
-COPY config/website/ /var/www/html/

 # Copy the launcher config template
 COPY config/launcher/config-template.json /opt/launcher/config-template.json

 #
-# Now we run this script which will update the apache vhost file.
+# Now w run this script which will update the apache vhost file.
 We use bash
 # instead of "sh" due to the use of "read -d" in the script.
 Also, it is bash, not
 # docker which manages the env variable interpolation, so we must use bash if we
 # want that convenience.
 #
+# To add more endpoints, simply add more pairs of arguments beyond "visualizer" and
+# "/opt/paraview/.../www".
+#
 RUN ["/opt/paraviewweb/scripts/addEndpoints.sh", \
-  "glance", "/opt/paraview/install/share/paraview-5.6/web/glance/www", \
-  "lite", "/opt/paraview/install/share/paraview-5.6/web/lite/www", \
-  "divvy", "/opt/paraview/install/share/paraview-5.6/web/divvy/www", \
-  "visualizer", "/opt/paraview/install/share/paraview-5.6/web/visualizer/www" \
+  "visualizer", "/opt/paraview/share/paraview-5.6/web/visualizer/www" \
 ]

 # Start the container